Martina Caironi from Bergamo, Italy, is one of the world’s greatest Paralympic athletes.

 - World Championships Lyon 2013: gold medal 100m & long jump

 - London 2012 Paralympic Games: gold medal 100m, silver medal long jump

 Coach: Davide Gamberini

 Home team/club: Fiamme Gialle

-Career highlights: Winning gold at the London 2012 Paralympic Games in the 100m T42 and taking the Paralympic record.
+Career highlights: Winning gold at the London 2012 Paralympic Games in the 100m T42 class and setting the Paralympic record.
 Gold in the 100m at the London 2012 Paralympic Games and the Rio 2016 Paralympic Games.